nodesource/nsolid-buildpack-cf-v2/README-develop.md

 * every release should test using all LTS releases; eg, argon and boron

+* VERSION.nsolid is the version of the N|Solid used with this buildpack

 * VERSION.cf-nodejs-buildpack is the version of the Node.js buildpack this was based on; when updating content based on Cloud Foundry Node.js buildpack changes, update this file.

+* manifest.yml should include the versions of Node.js supported by this version of the version of N|Solid used.

+To build new .zip files for the unbundled and bundled buildpacks, use:

+    ./build-buildpack-zip.sh

 Differences from the Cloud Foundry Buildpack for Node.js